cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 {{< figure src="/images/hypermodern-python-04/beard01.jpg" link="/images/hypermodern-python-04/beard01.jpg" >}}

-In this fourth installment of the Hypermodern Python series, I'm going to discuss how to add type annotations and static type checking to your project.[^1] Previously, we discussed [how to add linting, static analysis, and code formatting](../hypermodern-python-03-linting).
+In this fourth installment of the Hypermodern Python series, I'm going to discuss how to add type annotations and type checking to your project.[^1] Previously, we discussed [how to add linting, static analysis, and code formatting](../hypermodern-python-03-linting).
 (If you start reading here, you can also [download](https://github.com/cjolowicz/hypermodern-python/archive/chapter03.zip) the code for the previous chapter.)